makersmakingchange/GAME-Checkpoints/index.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/Website-Header-2.png # image is 1280x400px. the height is a bit too tall so I just pushed the text/images down in Canva.
-  alt: "A background image of various gaming symbols.
-In the top left there is a Makers Making Change and Neil Squire Society Logo.
-On the right side there is various images of adaptive gaming tech, people with disabilites gaming, and clinicans holding up adaptive gaming gear."
   actions:
     - label: "Download All GAME Checkpoint Resources"
       url: "https://github.com/makersmakingchange/GAME-Checkpoints/archive/refs/heads/main.zip" # direct link to download the Main branch